 Mistletoe (Viscum album)

-Also known as Iscidor, Helixor, Isorel in European countries, mistletoe is a plant that grows on trees such as apple, pine, oak, and elm.
-Scientifically, it is known as viscum album and is a semiparasitic plant due to its ability to absorb nutrients from its host plant.
-Though there are many regional variants, the most recognizable is the Western European version, which is characterized by its rounded emerald leaves as well as white berry clusters that can have anywhere from 2 – 6 berries.
+There are many different types of mistletoe.
+The most well-known is the Western European version, which has rounded emerald leaves and white berry clusters that can have anywhere from 2 – 6 berries.
 The Eastern European version can have as many as 10 berries and shorter broader leaves.

-Historically speaking, mistletoe was considered an antidote for poisons as well as a remedy for barrenness and constipation.
-It has cultural significance, as some Cornish traditions made replicas of the Cross out of mistletoe.
-There is also, of course, the common act of kissing someone if you are both "under the mistletoe".
+Mistletoe was used as an antidote for poisons and to treat barrenness (not being able to have a baby) and constipation.
+It has cultural significance, as some Cornish traditions made replicas of the cross out of mistletoe.
+There is also the act of kissing someone if you are both "under the mistletoe.”

 Parts Used and Preparations Available